aroute/swmug-dal-24/README.md

 2.5 When OCP is installed, you will see a final output on your terminal containing credentials and URLs.
 Copy and save the content into your password file.

-2.6 Log in to OCP using the Console URL and the `ocpadmin` credentials by clicking on daffyhtprovider.
+2.6 Log in to OCP using the Console URL and the `ocpadmin` credentials by clicking on **Daffy htpasswd Provider**.

 2.7 Ensure green check marks.